AJGreaves/thehouseofmouse/TESTING.md

 1. **On running the python server, large errors appeared in terminal**
     - Any time a page was loaded, the terminal filled with around 100 lines of errors.
 This turned out to be a bug with Python 3.7.3 [See bug report on bugs.python.org](https://bugs.python.org/issue27682)
     - Bug was partially resolved by upgrading my version of python to python 3.7.5, although this threw new errors at me.
-    - Bug finally fixed by replacing my `python manage.py runserver` command with `python manage.py runserver 8000` (with thanks to Chris Zielinski, Code Institue Mentor for this solution)
+    - Bug finally fixed by replacing my `python manage.py runserver` command with `python manage.py runserver 8000` (with thanks to Chris Zielinski, Code Institute Mentor for this solution)

 2. **Duplicate items added to OrderItems database**
     - As I was using a nested loop to compare the items in my sessions storage cart to the items in the database Order, I was ending up with duplicate items when more than 1 item was already in the database.